ja9yoonkim/ja9yoonkim.github.io/_pages/about.md

 ---

 I am an assistant professor at the <a href='http://jinhe.xjtu.edu.cn'>Jinhe Center for Economic Research</a> at <a href='http://www.xjtu.edu.cn'>Xi'an Jiaotong University</a>.
+I earned my Ph.D. in Economics from Virginia Polytechnic Institute and State University in 2018.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.